 - Perform an act of kindness for others each day.

-- Or, put a leaf on a thankful tree, a note in a blessing jar, a feather on a thankful turkey, a paper link on a gratitude garland or chain, etc., with something you are thankful for each day for a total of 28 to 90 days.
+- Put a leaf on a thankful tree, a note in a blessing Jar, a feather on a thankful turkey, a paper link on a gratitude garland or chain, etc., with something you are grateful for each day for 28 to 90 days.

-- Make gratitude a daily habit that extends beyond 90 days to live a grateful life filled with blessings that seem to magically multiply.
+- Make gratitude a daily habit that extends beyond 90 days to live a grateful life filled with blessings that seem to multiply magically.
 To do so, continue to read your gratitude list, thankful leaves, and blessing jar entries, and use your favorite gratitude activities, games, and tools.

 Benefits of a 90-day thankful challenge:

-- Completing a 90-day gratitude challenge helps form the habit of thankfulness, making being grateful more likely to become a lasting part of one’s life and way of relating in and to the world.
+- Completing a 90-day gratitude challenge helps form the habit of thankfulness, making gratitude more likely to become a lasting part of one’s life and a primary way of relating to the world.

 - Gratitude and grateful thinking cultivate an optimistic mindset, improve mental well-being, and reduce stress.